bisq-network/bisq-website/README.md

 # The Bisq website

-To run the site locally:
+To run the Jekyll site locally:

 0. Check Ruby verion `$ ruby -v` (needs to be 2.2.5 or higher)
 1. If needs update run `$ rvm install 2.5.1`)
-1. Install bundler per instructions at http://bundler.io  `gem install bundler`
+2. Install bundler per instructions at http://bundler.io  `gem install bundler`
-2. Clone and cd into this repository
+3. Clone and cd into this repository
-3. Run `$ bundle install`
+4. Run `$ bundle install`
-4. Run `$ bundle exec jekyll serve`
+5. Run `$ bundle exec jekyll serve`
-5. Browse the site at http://127.0.0.1:4000/
+6. Browse the site at http://127.0.0.1:4000/

 Note that LiveReload functionality is enabled by default in `_config.yml`.
 This means that if you have the LiveReload browser extension installed,